pnnl/frames/src/Documents/ReadMe GENII 2-0.txt

+GENII Version 2.10.2
+20 February 2017

+Version 2.10.2 is a minor update to Version 2.10.1 to correct some minor difficulties found in the updates of operating systems from Windows XP and Windows 7 to Windows 8 and Windows 10.
+1) Logic was repaired for connection of the User Defined to Chronic Exposure modules
+2) The default parameter for tritium gas (HT) in the database was changed from ?V? (vapor) to ?G? (gas)
+3) Kd values from the database are now available in the Exposure Module/Soil Leaching tab
+4) User Defined Surface Water is now allowed as an input to the Acute Exposure Module
+5) The Known EPF module was revised to allow input of soil, ground, water external inputs
+6) The VB coding for the meteorological data processors to convert joint frequency and CEAM data to GENII format were recompiled for later OS
+7) The Sensitivity capability for the surface water module was enhanced
+8) An inappropriate adjustment of irrigation rate was corrected in the Acute water module
+9) Typographical errors in the SDD Tables 8.2 ?
+8.5 were corrected.
+10) The ATO output mirror in the air report has been corrected to list all 16 directions
+11) The decay chain for Mo99 has been corrected to include Tc99m
+12) Output of the GENII puff model has been expanded to up to a 41 by 41 grid; the reporting cutoff for external dose in the puff models has been decreased
+13) The acute-period aquatic pathway names in the report generator have been corrected (the chronic period names were being used)
+NOTE: Windows 8 and Windows 10 users should turn off the touch screen capabilities for use with FRAMES
+NOTE: Non-US users must adjust the code page to be compliant with US standards for True/False and dot-as-decimal use.

 GENII Version 2.10.1
 9 September 2012

-Version 2.20.1 was prepared in response to DOE Report No. HSS-CR-2011-01, Software Evaluation of GENII V2.10 with FRAMES V1.7 for Inclusion in the DOE Safety SOftware Central Registry.
+Version 2.10.1 was prepared in response to DOE Report No. HSS-CR-2011-01, Software Evaluation of GENII V2.10 with FRAMES V1.7 for Inclusion in the DOE Safety Software Central Registry.
 This report described several QA-related steps necessary for complete acceptance of GENII.
 These included some changes in GENII management oversight at PNNL, some additional review and testing, and other changes.
 As a result of the subsequent detailed reviews, some minor changes were made to Version 2.10.
-THese included:
+These included:
 1) Correction of the C14 contribution in the air report generator;
 2) Addition of the population file input to air Report EPA file;
 3) Change of air module error writes to an err file, not to the DOS screen;